What is the Big Bounce Hypothesis?

-Big Bounce Theory or Hypothesis?
+Big Bounce Hypothesis?

 Have you heard of the big bounce hypothesis?
 It’s a Hypothesis that seeks to explain the origin of the universe.